-By taking collective action on the gender issues that impact men and boys of all backgrounds, we can create a healthier future for men and a healthier future for everyone.
+By taking collective action on the gender issues that impact men and boys, we can create a healthier future for men and a healthier future for everyone.

 STILL DYING YOUNGER

 Australia is one of the world's healthiest countries, yet men die six years younger than women on average.